fiatconnect/specification/fiatconnect-api.md

 about the corresponding fiat account type.
 Each object MUST contain a `fiatAccountSchema` field representing the actual fiat account schema that can be used, and an optional `allowedValues` field.
 The `allowedValues` object is an optional mapping from any number of keys in the selected fiat account schema to values that are allowed for that key.
 This is identical in purpose and function to the `allowedValues` field for KYC schemas, discussed earlier.

-The `fiatAccount[FiatAccountTypeEnum].fee` field is an optional return value, used to represent an optional fixed fee as a string-ified numerical amount (e.g. `"1.0"`) for the transfer when using a fiat account of the corresponding type.
-A server MAY choose to include this for a particular fiat account type, though it MUST be included if the provider requires a fee for the transfer.
-For transfers in, this fee is assumed to be denominated in the selected `fiatType`.
-If
-`fiatAccount[FiatAccountTypeEnum].fee` is provided, the server MAY return `fiatAccount[FiatAccountTypeEnum].feeType` and/or `fiatAccount[FiatAccountTypeEnum].feeFrequency`.
-`feeType` represents the *type* of fee; e.g, if it's for KYC or a fixed platform fee. `feeFrequency` represents the frequency at which the fee is required; e.g., one-time, or on each transfer.

 ###### 3.4.1.1.3.2.
 Failure